 [Note: Appendix 2 of the NTIA IANA Function contract is quite complete and generic.
 It would have to be edited to remove references to the NTIA and reference to other sections of the NTIA IANA Functions contract].

-[Note: If IANA requires authorization to implement changes to the root key Signing Key (KSK) it will be dealt with as a requirement in section III.A.2 (Oversight and Accountability - NTIA acting as Root Zone Management Process Administrator) of the CWG Transition proposal (Design Teams D and F).]
+[Note: If IANA requires authorization to implement changes to the root key Signing Key (KSK) it will be dealt with as a requirement in section III.A.2 (Oversight and Accountability - NTIA acting as Root Zone Management Process Administrator) of the CWG Transition Proposal (Design Teams D and F).]